︎︎︎studio website of︎︎︎

 bio

-Suzie is an artist, designer, and researcher from the San Francisco Bay Area currently living in London.
-She works as a design researcher, most recently with Policy Lab UK, and completed an MA in Material Futures at Central Saint Martins in 2022.
+I am an interdisciplinary designer from the San Francisco Bay Area.
+I work as a freelance design researcher, most recently full time in London with Policy Lab UK, where I explored using serious games in energy regulation change, systems change theories in improving social care, film ethnography in building evidence for increasing opportunities for young people, and more.
+I completed an MA in Material Futures at Central Saint Martins in 2022.

-I’m open to work!
-Please reach out regarding my availability for workshops, material consulting, or design & visual research.
+I’m open to full time roles in public policy.
+Please reach out regarding my availability for freelance workshops, material consulting, or research projects.

 contact